wepay/wepay-android/README.md

 this.wepay.getCardReaderBatteryLevel(this);
 ~~~
 + That's it!
 The following sequence of events will occur:
 1. The SDK will attempt to read the battery level of the card reader
 2. If the operation succeeds, BatteryLevelHandler's `onBatteryLevel` method will be called with the result
 3. Otherwise, if the operation fails, BatteryLevelHandler's `onBatteryLevelError` method will be called with the appropriate error
 4. The card reader must be plugged in before attempting to get battery level, otherwise the process will fail

 ### Configuring the SDK

+The experiences described above can be modified by utilizing the configuration options available on the Config object.
+Detailed descriptions for each configurable property is available in the documentation for Config.

+### Configuring the SDK